KZhang2002/webRepo/backend/README.md

 ### POST `/user`

-Post a query to this endpoint with values for parameters `email`, `password`, `first_name`, and `last_name` to create a user.
+Post a JSON-formatted body to this endpoint with values for parameters `email`, `password`, `first_name`, and `last_name` to create a user.

 #### Parameters

-The following parameters must be included in the query string:
+The following parameters must be included in the JSON-formatted body:

 - `email` (required): A string that contains the user's email.
 - `password` (required): A string that contains the user's password.